Emiller88/presentations/2023-11-29/nf-summit-23-boston/pages/intro_duckdb.md

 <!-- - You can dodge some of the pandas syntax madness -->

 - Open source(MIT licensed) in-process SQL OLAP database management system
-- Power of Databases without the headache
+- **"SQLite for analytics"**
   - SQL on files directly
-  - "SQLite for analytics"
+  - Power of Databases without the headache
 - Speed
 - Runs Anywhere